CumulusNetworks/docs/content/cumulus-linux/Layer-3/Protocol-Independent-Multicast---PIM.md

 ### <span>No S,G on RP for an Active Group</span>

-An RP does not build an mroute when there are no active receivers for a multicast group, even though the mroute was created on the FHR:.
+An RP does not build an mroute when there are no active receivers for a multicast group, even though the mroute was created on the FHR:

     cumulus@rp01:~$ net show mroute
     Source          Group           Proto  Input      Output     TTL  Uptime